c-rothschild/PublicTransitOptimizer/README.md

 Note: Takes a long time to run.
 Can potentially be adjusted with for loops outside of functions

 Usage:
->Test Max Flow for different examples of public transportation in NYC
+> Open file and run each set of code in order.

->Compare real life data Simulations for different modes of transportation in NYC and their max flow
+## Purpose
->Show a test model of how this data could be optimized
+Tests Max Flow for different examples of public transportation in NYC.
+Compares real life data Simulations for different modes of transportation in NYC and their max flow.
+Shows a test model of how this data could be optimized

 Returns:
 Graphs of the max flow and analysis of the graphs along with the big O time complexity